MagnusOpera/PresqueYaml/README.md

   * F# support: list, map, option, unit and record.
   * C# support: List<>, Dictionary<,>, Nullable<> and class (via unique constructor).
   * YamlNode/YamlNodeValue<>: this is useful for structure validation (object model driven schema).
-* Support net7.0+
+* Support net7.0+.
-* Extensible
+* Extensible.
-* It is small and easily maintainable
+* It is small and easily maintainable.

 # 🧐 Key differences with Yaml 1.2
 Few list of differences.
 It's probably not exhaustive !